Explore Thurston Lava Tube

 Marginally lit by electric lights, the cave floor is uneven and dark in spots, so don’t forget to wear good shoes and bring a reliable flashlight.
 There is even an unlit section of the cave, and a walk of 50 yards in pure darkness is a unique experience.
 Restrooms are available near the entrance to the trail.

 On March 26, 2021 this attraction reopened to the public after being closed for a year due to Covid 19.
 The cave is open 24 hours a day, but is only lighted from 8am to 8pm.
-This attraction is occasionally unavailable due to volcanic or seismic activity.
-Check the National Park Service Website for more information on the current status.
+This attraction is occasionally unavailable due to maintenance or volcanic / seismic activity.
+Always check the National Park Service Website for more information on the current status before visiting.

 Thurston Lava Tube Location & Map